Time to look at ‘alternatives’ to countryside solar, Tory former minister urges

 Ms Morton later said in a follow-up: “I think this is becoming increasingly, shall I say, worrying, because we are now starting to see policy around grey belt.

+“Failing to decarbonise at speed in line with the climate science will dwarf the costs of future-proofing our homes.

+“The moral case for acting is now unequivocal and so is the economic one.”

-The debate heard repeated calls for the Bill to be broadened out, and include the addition of panels on the roofs of existing homes, as well as public and industrial buildings.
+Several MPs called on the Government to consider supporting panels on existing homes, as well as public and industrial buildings.

 Labour MP for North East Hertfordshire Chris Hinchliff said: “We face many challenging decisions locally to balance the need for renewable energy with the protections of our high-quality farmland, whilst also preserving and enhancing space for nature.